 Replacing Amalgam Fillings

-fillingsOnce upon a time, almost everyone that needed a cavity filled got an amalgam filling—the common silver-colored kind of filling, which is made of a combination of silver, mercury, tin, copper, and other metals.
-Millions of people across the country now have amalgam fillings in their teeth, but in recent years, some have begun to wonder how safe it really is to have mercury in your teeth.
+Once upon a time, almost everyone who needed a cavity filled got an amalgam filling—the common silver-colored kind of filling, which is made of a combination of silver, mercury, tin, copper, and other metals.

-Still, some wonder whether it would be wise to replace their amalgam fillings with composite resin fillings—a popular choice in recent years.
+Still, some wonder whether it would be wise to replace their amalgam with composite resin fillings—a popular choice in recent years.
 Composite resin doesn’t contain mercury, and it is white rather than silver, so it blends in with your teeth.
-Generally, replacing silver amalgam fillings with white composite fillings is not necessary or recommended.
-However, in some cases there may be serious cosmetic problems with amalgam fillings, or the amalgam fillings may be badly made or damaged.
-In these situations, the filling should be replaced.

 • Composite fillings have smooth, bonded edges, which leave fewer nooks and crannies for plaque to accumulate and cause further tooth decay.